-The cafe keeps some interesting itens like Napoleon’s hat and the last letter from Marie Antoinette to Louis XV.
-It is believe that this was the place where Marie Antoinette’s death warrant was signed.
+The cafe keeps some interesting items like Napoleon’s hat and the last letter from Marie Antoinette to Louis XV.
+It is believed that this was the place where Marie Antoinette’s death warrant was signed.

 It was later turned into a prison during the French Revolution.
-More than 2.600 prisoners were tried here, including Marie Antoniette, who was brought here from the Temple in August 1st, 1793, and separated from her children.
+More than 2.600 prisoners were tried here, including Marie Antoinette, who was brought here from the Temple on August 1st, 1793, and separated from her children.
 Danton was also held here.

 Place de la Concorde

 Today, in the center of the square, you can find a board on the floor marking the exact location of the guillotine and a list with the names of its victims.

 Catacombs of Paris

-Created as a way to solve the issue with the overpopulation of Parisian cemeteries and the closure of the Cemetery of Innocent.
+Created as a way to solve the issue of the overpopulation of Parisian cemeteries and the closure of the Cemetery of Innocent.
 Around six million human skeletons are kept in the Catacombs including many skeletons of those who died in the several riots during the French Revolution.